 Both of these products rely on similar groupings of red chilies, the most common is red jalapeño peppers.
 So expect a medium level of spiciness for each.
 Though, not all is as simple as it seems.
 Those extra ingredients in Sriracha do dilute the heat slightly, so a sambal oelek that uses the same chilies can sometimes taste slightly hotter since the chili is more prevalent.

 Of course, any comparison on heat is thrown out the door if you’re considering homemade Sriracha or sambal oelek.
 Then it all comes down to the chili pepper choice and the amount used.
 One may be based on red serrano peppers (hotter than a jalapeño), while another may have stepped it up entirely by using much hotter Thai peppers.

 What about the taste?
 How different are the flavors between the two?

-While the ingredients lists are simple and similar, there is a definite taste difference between Sriracha and sambal oelek.
-Sriracha tends to be sweeter with subtle garlic undertones, whereas sambal oelek relies on the chili pepper flavor itself as well as a touch more vinegar.
-Neither product is vinegary like Tabasco or another Louisiana hot sauce, but since there are less ingredients, you can taste that vinegar tang a little more with sambal oelek.
+While the ingredient lists are simple and similar, there is a definite taste difference between Sriracha and sambal oelek.
+Sriracha tends to be sweeter with subtle garlic undertones, whereas sambal oelek relies on the chili pepper flavor and a touch more vinegar.
+Neither product is vinegary like Tabasco or another Louisiana hot sauce, but since there are fewer ingredients, you can taste that vinegar tang a little more with sambal oelek.

 The other major flavor difference comes from the textures.
-This is a sauce vs paste comparison, so texture is big here.
-Sriracha is smooth while sambal oelek is chunky.
+This is a sauce vs. paste comparison, so the texture difference is big here.
+Sriracha is smooth, while sambal oelek is chunky.
 If you love chunkier textures, you may be surprised at how quickly you convert to sambal oelek for some recipes.